 I am fed up with this bullshit.
 Why?
 Because this is what digital reality looks like, and it looks nothing like I imagined my life to be like.

 Online reviews of hotels, restaurants, and all places we want to go to.
 Google is following closely with each step we take, asking questions about how was the parking situation at the restaurant we went to yesterday.
 The digital reality is made up of people selling almost everything on Fiverr, from articles, diploma projects and Tinder profile texts.

 I am a click away from the new SEO book, which will teach me how to improve my blog and rank on the first page of Google.
 Instagram is flooding us with kids influencers, selling something through each picture they post, having pics better looking than magazine ads, or some online posters.
 Each 6th Instagram post I see in my feed has sponsored written on it. (literally)

-The first thing I do whenever I change my laptop is to install 3 different ad blockers.
+The first thing I do whenever I change my laptop is to install three different ad blockers.
 That is if I want to keep the little sanity I have left when browsing the internet.
 Before each Youtube video, there is a commercial which has been locally targetted, as it is in my mother tongue.
-Videos longer than 20 minutes, or whatever, even have commercial breaks. (which you have to watch, whether you like it or not)
+Videos longer than 20 minutes have commercial breaks. (which you have to watch, whether you like it or not)

-The Facebook ads are targeted to show me over and over again whatever I googled searched.
+The Facebook ads are targeted to show me over and over again, whatever I googled searched.
 Over and over again.
 The news website shows me the exact same ads.
-And sometimes they even show the thing I didn’t search for.
+And sometimes they even show the things I didn’t search for.
 Things I only talked about.
 With the people around me.
 While my phone was on standby, somewhere nearby.
 That.
 Is.
 Creepy.

 I get emails from websites I didn’t even subscribe to, and text messages about the most recent sales the cosmetic stores have.
 The free apps that I use on my phone show me an ad every 20 seconds that I use them, without being able to skip it for the first 5 seconds.